NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 .. note::

-   If you would like to seem more information on CPU affinity of MPI processes add the following line to the batch script:
+   If you would like to see more information on CPU affinity of MPI processes add the following line to the batch script:

    .. code:: bash